-In 1969, humans set foot on the moon for the very first ime.
+In 1969, humans set foot on the moon for the very first time.
 It’s really difficult to imagine the technical challenges of landing on the moon more than five decades ago if you’re not a rocket scientist, but what’s certain is that computers played a fundamental role – even back then.

 Despite the fact that NASA computers were pitiful by today’s standards, they were fast enough to guide humans across 356,000 km of space from the Earth to the Moon and return them safely.
 In fact, during the first Apollo missions, critical safety and propulsion mechanisms in spacecraft were controlled by software for the first time.
 These developments formed the basis for modern computing.

 Essential to the lunar missions was a now ancient command module computer designed at MIT called the Apollo Guidance Computer (AGC).
-The computer used an operating system which allowed astronauts to type in nouns and verbs that were translated into instructions for their spaceship.
+The computer used an operating system that allowed astronauts to type in nouns and verbs that were translated into instructions for their spaceship.
 To control the hardware, AGC had built-in machine code instructions using a compiler called Luminary.
 Here’s how some of the code for the computer looked like when it was used for Apollo 13 and 14.

 While it was handy, AGC wasn’t particularly powerful having 64Kbyte of memory and operating at 0.043MHz.
 In fact, it was less equipped than a modern toaster!